IvanBuccella/notes-sound-generator/README.md

 In the `build` method of the main widget, a new `StreamBuilder` is created for the `timeChannel` connection; the `StreamBuilder` widget executes the `builder` function instructions when receiving a `new message` on the WebSocket.

-It vibrates the smartphone and prints on the screen the beats, using a `ListView` starting from the `beats` elements `List`, which is emptied when the first beat of the bar has been received.
+It vibrates the mobile device and prints on the screen the beats, using a `ListView` starting from the `beats` elements `List`, which is emptied when the first beat of the bar has been received.

 ```dart
 StreamBuilder(